Treaty 1: Kinship and the Great Mother

 Treaty 1 also remains controversial due to the differing understandings of kinship, the role of the "Great Mother" and her promises.

-As with Governor Archibald’s opening statement on the "Great Mother", government officials utilized this term throughout the negotiations of the treaty simply as a way to connect with the Anishinabe kinship language, which helped enable them to enter into these agreements.
+As with Governor Archibald's opening statement on the "Great Mother", government officials utilized this term throughout the negotiations of the treaty simply as a way to connect with the Anishinaabe kinship language, which helped enable them to enter into these agreements.

-For the Anishinabe, the term held a much deeper significance as, based on their kinship relations and duties, the "Great Mother" or Queen acted as a symbolic figure who would treat their peoples with kindness, respect, and as equals, listening and aiding them with their needs.
-It was through this figure that the Anishinabe understood the treaty as one of mutual respect, shared resources, and support in their needs with the Canadian government.
+For the Anishinaabe, the term held a much deeper significance as, based on their kinship relations and duties, the "Great Mother" or Queen acted as a symbolic figure who would treat their peoples with kindness, respect, and as equals, listening and aiding them with their needs.
+It was through this figure that the Anishinaabe understood the treaty as one of mutual respect, shared resources, and support in their needs with the Canadian government.

-However, due to the events of the memorandum of 1875 and the additional unfulfilled promises to the Anishinabe beyond the written treaty, the Canadian government did not find significance in the promises of the “Great Mother”.
+However, due to the events of the memorandum of 1875 and the additional unfulfilled promises to the Anishinaabe beyond the written treaty, the Canadian government did not find significance in the promises of the "Great Mother".